RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/YourIdea.md

 #### Learning Activities

 1) think of a potential useful class
-2) explain the idea of the new classto another student
+2) explain the idea of the new class to another student
 3) implement the Java code of the new class
 4) run the program to test it